Seth Sinovic

 Seth Sinovic (/sᵻˈnoʊvᵻk/; born January 28, 1987) is an American former professional soccer player.
 He most recently played as a left back for the New England Revolution in Major League Soccer.

 Career

 College and amateur

 Sinovic grew up in Leawood, Kansas to parents of Croatian descent, and attended Rockhurst High School, and played college soccer at Creighton University from 2006 to 2009.
 During this time Sinovic earned such accolades as First-team all-Missouri Valley Conference, second-team NSCAA All-Midwest Region and second-team all-MVC honors.

 During his college years Sinovic also played for Chicago Fire Premier in the USL Premier Development League, helping the team to the 2009 USL PDL championship game.

-He also interned for CMZ Trading, LLC, a proprietary trading firm specializing in options in Chicago, IL.
+He also interned for CMZ Trading, LLC, a financial firm specializing in options in Chicago, IL.

 Professional

 Sinovic was drafted in the second round (25th overall) of the 2010 MLS SuperDraft by New England Revolution.

 He made his professional debut on March 27, 2010, in New England's opening game of the 2010 MLS season against Los Angeles Galaxy.
 He was waived by New England on March 31, 2011, having appeared in 20 league games for the Revs during his rookie season.